mahoutukaisali/netbox/README.md

 - Docker - version must be at least `17.05`<br>

 ## Project Goals
 I have been wanted to manage a bulk of network device's inventories and port connection information by Netbox instead of is too complicated Excel files.
-So this project aims to register each devices of interface, site location, rack, and neighbors by CDP configuration.<br>
+So this project aims to register each devices of interface, site location, rack, and CDP neighbors configuration.<br>
  However the problem was how to register these amount of device's information into Netbox.
 By manual?
 That's not practical solution.
  Fortunatly I have excel files and pyATS awesome powerful tool can convert this excel file to Testbed file so I've decided to use them.
 Want more learning pyATS & Excel file?
 You can see: https://pubhub.devnetcloud.com/media/pyats-getting-started/docs/quickstart/manageconnections.html#creation-from-excel-file